11 Best Van Generators For Boondocking

 Parallel Capable: Yes

-Westinghouse iGen2200 van generator is a good option if you prefer a generator with high fuel efficiency.
-This van generator can run for 12 hours on 1.2 gallons of gasoline.
+The Westinghouse iGen2200 generator is a good option if you prefer a generator with high fuel efficiency.
+This van generator can run for 12 hours on just 1.2 gallons of gasoline.

 Fuel: Gasoline